akbarkanji/wet-lab-oxford-nanopore-protocol/README.md

 Incubate for 10 minutes at Room temperature

-Pellet the beads on a magnet until the eluate is cler and colorless, for at least 1 minute
+Pellet the beads on a magnetic plate until the eluate is clear and colorless, for at least 1 minute

 Transfer 12ul of the eluate to a 1.5ml Eppendorf tube